-Threshold (~70-90% rating) Obtain favorable decision upholding the 401 Certification from Alaska Superior Court and/or Alaska Department of Environmental Conservation (ADEC) Target (~90-110% rating) Threshold plus: Obtain favorable decision upholding the state pipeline right-of-way Maximum (~110-150% rating) Obtain favorable decisions on the following: i) from Alaska Superior Court and/or ADEC on the 401 Certification, ii) from Alaska Superior Court on the state pipeline right-of- way, and iii) from the Alaska Dept. of Natural Resources (ADNR) Commissioner on the water rights.
-For clarity, if either the 401 Certification or state pipeline right-of-way is not upheld by Alaska Superior Court or the applicable state agency the maximum shall not be achieved Achievement Description The ADEC Water Division Director upheld the 401 Certification on May 13, 2022, which is now subject to additional ALJ review.
-The pipeline ROW involves 2 separate cases and all briefing was completed in 2022.
-The ADNR Commissioner upheld the water rights on April 25, 2022, and they are now under appeal in Alaska Superior Court Achievement Rating: 90%
+Threshold (~70-90% rating) Obtain favorable decision upholding the state pipeline right-of-way Target Threshold item plus: (~90-110% rating) Obtain favorable decision upholding the 401 Certification from Alaska Superior Court and/or Alaska Department of Environmental Conservation (ADEC) Maximum (~110-150% rating) Target items plus: Obtain favorable decisions on the following: i) from Alaska Superior Court and/or ADEC on the 401 Certification, ii) from Alaska Superior Court on the state pipeline right-of-way, and iii) from the Alaska Superior Court on the water rights.
+For clarity, if any of the foregoing permits/certifications are not upheld by Alaska Superior Court or the applicable state agency the maximum shall not be achieved Achievement Description State pipeline ROW upheld by Alaska Superior Court.
+401 Certification decision upheld by ADEC.
+Water rights upheld in Alaska Superior Court.
+Water rights and pipeline ROW decisions have been appealed to Alaska Supreme Court.
+Discussions with USDOJ resulted in their agreement to defend challenge to JROD and final EIS in U.S. District Court.
+Achievement Rating: 130%